pvdabeel/prolog/Documentation/FEATURES.md

 portage-ng succeeds for every target, including targets where traditional resolvers give up.
 Assumptions are explicit, never silent.

-## Planning and scheduling
+## Ordering and planning

+**Plans as proofs.**
+Ordering is a second pass of the same prover over a handful of generic planning laws: a step is placed once everything it requires is available.
+Every placement in the plan carries a human-readable justification.

 **Wave planning.**
-The proven dependency graph is scheduled using Kahn's algorithm, exposing maximal parallelism per wave.
+Wave numbers are projected from the availability proofs, exposing maximal parallelism per wave.
 Packages that can build concurrently are grouped into the same step from the start -- parallelism is a first-class property of the plan, not an afterthought.